mysteriork/DeepGuard-Deep-Fake-Detection-System/README.md

 ## 🛡️ Key Features

-✅ Real-time deepfake detection for images and videos
+✅ Real-time deepfake detection for images and videos.
-✅ Modular 3-tier architecture (Frontend + Node API + Python ML)
+✅ Modular 3-tier architecture (Frontend + Node API + Python ML).
-✅ Fast and accurate inference using CNN and temporal models ✅ Modern and responsive UI with progress tracking and animations ✅ RESTful API integration for scalability and deployment flexibility
+✅ Fast and accurate inference using CNN and temporal models.
+✅ Modern and responsive UI with progress tracking and animations.
+✅ RESTful API integration for scalability and deployment flexibility.

 # ACCURACY ANALYSIS :